xsk07/LTLpSeparator/README.md

 - Conversion of LTLpf formulae containing unary temporal operators into an equivalent form of the US temporal logic;
 - Visualization of the formulae as trees;
-- Separation of LTLpf formulae into triples of pure past, pure present and pure future ones, written using booleans and the US connectives only, it is also possible to view the elimination rules of the Separation Theorem used by the algorithm, and to generate the respective triple of automata;
+- Separation of LTLpf formulae into triples of pure past, pure present and pure future ones, written using booleans and the US connectives only, it is also possible to view the list of elimination rules applied by the algorithm of the Separation Theorem, and to generate the respective triples of automata;
 - Visualization of pure formulae as DFA;